 All close-out documentation is compiled in a close-Out Binder to be sent off to the consultants for final review and approval.
 At the time of approval, the General Contractor forwards a binder to the client/end user and the building management team for their record.

-Construction deposit is to be submitted by the Tenant or Tenant’s contractor prior to the commencement of construction, to be held in a non-interest bearing account until such time as the required closeout documents are received to the satisfaction of the Landlord.
+Construction deposit is to be submitted by the Tenant or Tenant’s contractor prior to the commencement of construction, to be held with no interest accruing until such time as the required closeout documents are received to the satisfaction of the Landlord.
 This includes the rectification of all deficiencies, building permit closure, and a complete close-out binder.